mspnp/interruptible-workload-on-spot/README.md

    ```

    > **Note**
-   > :bulb: Provided you have choosen a **Max Price and Capacity** eviction policy, it is a good practice to regularly use the [Azure Retail Prices API] to check whether the **Max Price** you set is doing well against  **Current Price**.
+   > :bulb: Provided you have chosen a **Max Price and Capacity** eviction policy, it is a good practice to regularly use the [Azure Retail Prices API] to check whether the **Max Price** you set is doing well against  **Current Price**.
 You might want to consider scheduling this query and respond with **Max Price** changes as well as gracefully deallocate the Virtual Machine accordingly.

 ### Expected Results